openqasm/openqasm/source/language/openpulse.rst

   ...

-   // Example 1: Shift phase of the "drive" frame by pi/4, to realize a virtual rz gate with angle -pi/4 cal {
+   // Shift phase of the "drive" frame by pi/4, to realize a virtual rz gate with angle -pi/4 cal {
-     driveframe.phase += pi/4;
+     shift_phase(pi/4, driveframe);
    }

    // The following is an example only.
 Frames as arrays has not been agreed on.